1. Poor User-Experience

 Here are 3 primary factors that contribute to a poor user-experience along with solutions for each.

-Slow Loading Time: Kissmetrics found that 40% of users will abandon a site if it takes more than 3 seconds to load.
-How to prevent this?
+Forty percent of users will abandon a site that takes more than 3 seconds to load.
+How can you prevent this?

 2. Is it Mobile-Friendly?